devalexanderdaza/multi-captcha-solver/README.md

   try {
     const solver = new MultiCaptchaSolver({
       apiKey: 'YOUR_PROVIDER_API_KEY',
-      captchaService: ECaptchaSolverService.AntiCaptcha // Or .TwoCaptcha
+      captchaService: ECaptchaSolverService.AntiCaptcha, // Or .TwoCaptcha
     });

     // 1.
 (Optional) Check your balance